oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.10 Missing TLP label

-It must be tested that `/document/distribution/tlp/label` is present and valid.
+It MUST be tested that `/document/distribution/tlp/label` is present and valid.

 > TLP labels support the machine-readability and automated distribution.